Dallas Wayne: Awards

 The Academy of Western Artists presented Dallas with a Will Rogers Award for Classic Country Major Market DJ of the Year in 2006 for his work at KHYI 95.3 FM in Dallas, Texas.
 He received a second Will Rogers Award in 2009 for DJ of the Year, this time in recognition of his work at Sirius XM Satellite Radio.

 The Ameripolitan Music Awards named Dallas the DJ of the year in 2014.
 The same year, Dallas received the Ameripolitan Honky Tonk Group of the year award as part of the band Heybale!

 Dallas was inducted into the Texas Country Music Hall of Fame's Disc Jockey Hall of Fame in 2015.

 In 2018, Dallas was awarded the CMA of Texas Choice Award (formerly CMA of Texas Hall of Fame).

 Dallas and Heybale! were named the Academy of Western Artists’ Pure Country Group of the Year in 2020.

+Nashville's Reunion of Professional Entertainers (R.O.P.E.) named Dallas the Country Disc Jockey of the Year in 2023.

 Performance credits

 Dallas' theater, TV and movie appearances include multiple performances on The Grand Ole Opry, Larry's Country Diner, TruCountry and the Country's Family Reunion Tribute to Merle Haggard.
 His acting credits include the national touring company of Harry Chapin's Cotton Patch Gospel; "Stanley Sanders" in the critically acclaimed musical Smoke on the Mountain; "Eddie" with the original Broadway cast of Pump Boys and Dinettes; and a movie narration in the award-winning satirical documentary The Joy Boys Story.